 For a continuing disability review, the SSA mails you a paper form to fill out.
-You will either receive a short form (easier to fill out) or a long one (similar to the initial benefits application paperwork).
-The short form is only two pages long and typically goes to people whose medical issues likely won’t improve.
+You will either receive a short form (easier to fill out) or a long one (similar to the initial application paperwork).
+The short form is only two pages long and typically goes to people who aren’t likely to see any medical improvement.
 It simply confirms that you still cannot work, specifically for health reasons.
 The long form is more complicated and several pages longer.
 It asks you for updated personal information, medical records, and any work done since you started receiving disability benefits.

-Bonus Tip: No matter which continuing disability review form you get in the mail, make copies before you fill it out!
-That way, you have additional blank forms in case you make a mistake completing the first one.
+Bonus Tip: No matter which CDR form you get in the mail, make copies of that blank form before you fill it out!
+That way, you have a few backups in case you make a mistake completing the first one.

 Be sure to make copies of completed CDR forms before sending them back to the SSA.
-That way, you have personal copies for your records.
-This makes it easier to complete your new paperwork during your next CDR.
+That way, you have personal copies for your records of past continuing disability reviews.
+This makes it easier to complete your new paperwork during your next report.

 Need help with your initial disability claim or CDR paperwork?
 You may qualify for a free legal consultation with an experienced attorney or advocate by phone.
-Having an attorney file your claim nearly triples your chances of getting disability benefits.
-Best of all, disability attorneys charge $0 for legal assistance until after the SSA awards you a lump-sum payment.
-If you don’t win, you pay the lawyer nothing for helping you.
-But if you do win, then you’ll only pay a small, one-time fee.
+Having an attorney file your claim nearly triples your chances of getting SSDI benefits.
+Best of all, attorneys charge $0 for helping you unless you receive benefits.
+And if you’re approved, you’ll only pay one small fee.